The alternative to medication treatment for ADHD is there, has always been.

-Kunming happens to be my birth place.
+I went in 2011.
 It is north of Vietnam and is well known for its biodiversity and superb year round weather.

 China, which just celebrated 60 years of Communist rule, is now embracing golf in a big way.
 Most golf courses are designed by big name western golf designers or golf champions turn designers.
 It must indeed seem ironical, as golf is seen by many as a game for the elite.
 Venezuela has just banned golf for that reason.

 Changes in China since the early 80s have been phenomenal.
 First it abandoned the “Barefoot Doctors” that was started by Mao when doctors and intellectuals were seen as the elite and sent to remote villages to farm.
 “Barefoot Doctors” with minimal training cannot really deal with more complicated medical cases.
 It is a shame that we in England do not seem to have learned from the bad experience of China and the politicians have been pushing ahead with reforms in the NHS with the result that “Barefoot Doctors” known as Noctors (Dr. Crippen) are taking over.

 At the height of the “Cultural Revolution”, the piano was seen as the definitive sign of bourgeois decadence.